lm2r/lmrun/README.md

 # LMRun

-AI workload platform as a SkyPilot distribution incl. cloud infra, networking & services
+Multi-cloud AI environment built on [SkyPilot](https://github.com/skypilot-org/skypilot)

-- Turn your cloud accounts into an integrated AI platform
+- Turns multiple cloud accounts into an integrated AI platform
-- Ensure the cheap availability of AI accelerators with a seamless DX
+- Provides on-demand GPUs with a seamless DX through SkyPilot

+> E.g. LMRun connects isolated clusters and MLOps servers in one bootstrap command

+LMRun is a distribution: it has already made infrastructure choices to include a cloud setup, networking and services, that run below, across and on top of SkyPilot.

-[SkyPilot](https://github.com/skypilot-org/skypilot) made these *features* possible
+*features*
-- Global network of multiple clouds for better availability and cheaper compute
+- Global VPN network of GPUs for secure availability and cheaper compute
 - Open stack: work with any tool or framework on cloud-agnostic infrastructure
 - No data lock-in: free or low-cost egress bandwidth for high throughput
-- Expand hyperscaler accounts (AWS) to outsource AI compute
+- Hyperscaler (AWS) extension to outsource AI compute

-> LMRun integrates SkyPilot clusters and multiple clouds into a single environment.

 ## Quickstart
 1. Set up your [local environment](#local-environment)